 Kentucky has a pretty straightforward rule for college students: whether they're from Kentucky or from out-of-state, they don't need to change their insurance or registration while going to school in Kentucky.
 They just need to carry their student identification card with them whenever they drive.

 Both high school and college students may be eligible for discounts to make the auto insurance more affordable: good student, being away at college more than 100 miles from home, driving a safe car and maintaining a clean driving record all help reduce the cost of insurance.
-Consider the following estimates when looking for auto insurance for a young driver in Kentucky.
+Consider the above estimates when looking for auto insurance for a young driver in Kentucky.

 Insurance Rate Information for Military Drivers and Veterans

-Age savings for Kentucky service members
+Average Rates for Kentucky service members

 Proof of Insurance in Kentucky